quokkaquokka/ProjetJavaEE/README.md

 ## Version 2
 Name : **se.abdmeziem-moutte.part2**
 To start:
-- start Wamp, or other logiciel to manage the database MySql
+- start Wamp, or other application to manage MySql databases
-    - There are **no** a database (name :JEEPRJ, user: jee, password: jee)
+    - If there is **no** database (name :JEEPRJ, user: jee, password: jee)
-        - create a databe (name :JEEPRJ, user: jee, password: jee)
+        - create a database (name :JEEPRJ, user: jee, password: jee)
         - execute the script in (se.abdmeziem-moutte.part2/employees_mysql.sql)
-    - There are a databse with the configuration (name :JEEPRJ, user: jee, password: jee)
+    - If there is a database with the configuration (name :JEEPRJ, user: jee, password: jee)
 - build your project
 - run